To Qualify for an Undergraduate Degree

-- all college work (the overall average)
+- all college work (the overall average),

-- all units attempted at SJSU
+- all units attempted at SJSU,

-- all units in the major
+- all units in the major, and

-- all units in the minor (if any)
+- all units in the minor (if any).

 Undergraduate students need to check with their major departments or their college success centers when they are ready to apply for graduation.
 Students from specific majors can now apply online for graduation via their MySJSU.
 See this page for guidance: Application for Graduation web page.